DaggLo/frontend-nanodegree-mobile-portfolio/README.md

 ## Installation
 Requirements:
 - You should have the [Node.js](https://nodejs.org/en/) properly installed on your system.
-- Also the [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) task runner <span style="text-decoration:underline;">installed globaly</span> is required to perform build tasks.
+- Also the [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) task runner <ins>installed globaly</ins> is required to perform build tasks.

 Installation: